Audition Repertoire and Material Submission Guidelines

 Prepare two songs or arias in contrasting styles from the operatic, art song or musical theatre repertoire.
 Jazz, pop, or rock vocal styles are not accepted.
 Voice auditions must be accompanied, either by a Dickinson College staff accompanist or the singer’s own accompanist.
 Singing unaccompanied (a cappella) or with a recording will not be allowed.

 Singers: please attach PDF files of scores needed for live auditions/interviews to your initial SlideRoom submission.
 Should you be invited to audition live, the scores will be given to faculty pianists who will accompany you in your audition.
-If you have questions about studying an instrument at Dickinson or about the audition process, please contact Lynn Helding.

 Music History and Theory